The Story of Captain Phil Blood (so far)

 Used Production catamaran:

-In choosing a used cat model to purchase, Phil too many factors into consideration, not the least of which was how much cash he thought he might gather to spend on a boat.
+In choosing a used cat model to purchase, Phil took many factors into consideration, not the least of which was how much cash he thought he might gather to purchase a boat.
 Based on these considerations, about ten years ago, Phil settled on the idea of buying a used production catamaran for his voyage.
 Once he had the money saved, he planned to purchase a 44' - 48' cat and then do a major refit.
 The Salina 48 became his top choice (see pic left).

 Salina 48